bruderj15/comsoc-ipd-code/README.md

 Java 17+ is required to be in path.
 We will run the application by using the supplied [Maven-Wrapper](https://mvnrepository.com/artifact/org.apache.maven.wrapper/maven-wrapper-parent).
+In the root of the repository, run either of the following.

 ### Unix